dansanderson/mega65-welcome-guide/video-display-compatibility.md

 One advantage to having two simultaneous video outputs is you can send one to a monitor and another to a device such as a video capture card.
 I used VGA to the Dell and HDMI to an [Elgato Camlink](https://www.elgato.com/en/cam-link-4k) to take the screenshots in this Guide.
 (You can also take screenshots with the M65Connect app and the JTAG connection.
 See {ref}`using-jtag:using the jtag connector`.)

 I was not able to capture screenshots of the C64 core with the Camlink.
 The C64 core only knows how to simulate a PAL machine, and the Camlink apparently doesn't like whatever video signal it produces.

+## Resolution and aspect ratio

+The MEGA65 core produces an image in a resolution and refresh rate that corresponds with the emulated vintage display format: PAL or NTSC.

+In PAL mode, MEGA65 produces an image with a resolution of 720 x 576, and a refresh rate of 50 Hz.

+In NTSC mode, MEGA65 produces an image with a resolution of 720 x 480, and a refresh rate of 60 Hz.

+The MEGA65 image is intended to be rendered in an aspect ratio of 4:3.
+If you do the math, you may notice that the output resolutions are not 4-to-3: 720:576 = 5:4, and 720:480 = 3:2.
+In the intended display, the pixels are not meant to be square.
+The monitor will reshape the pixels to the intended aspect ratio.

+This behavior is produced by the MEGA65 core.
+Other cores may generate images at other resolutions and refresh rates, and may have their own compatibility issues with some displays.

 ---